Killing of Kelly Thomas: Civil lawsuits by parents

-Despite the subsequent verdicts in favor of Officer Ramos and Corporal Cicinelli, Mr. Mardirossian obtained a $4.9 million settlement in the suit by Ron Thomas just before Manuel Ramos, the chief perpetrator, was to testify in the civil jury trial.
+Despite the subsequent verdicts in favor of Ramos and Cicinelli, Mardirossian obtained a $4.9 million settlement in the suit by Ron Thomas just before Ramos, the chief perpetrator, was to testify in the civil jury trial.
 The settlement precluded the officers who were fired from being re-hired by Fullerton Police Department.

 Recall election

 The recall election against Don Bankhead, F. Dick Jones, and Pat McKinley, three members of the city council thought to have responded insufficiently to the beating, qualified on the ballot in February 2012 and was scheduled for June 5, 2012, consolidated with the statewide primary election.
 All three council members were successfully recalled by Fullerton residents.
 Each was voted out by an almost identical majority of nearly 66%.
 Their replacements were: Travis Kiger, a planning commissioner and blogger for the site Friends for Fullerton's Future, who filled Jones' term, which expired December 4, 2012; Greg Sebourn, a land surveyor, who filled Bankhead's term, which also ended December 4; and attorney Doug Chaffee, who filled McKinley's term, which ended December 2, 2012.
 All were sworn into office in July 2012.
 Tony Bushala, a leading organizer of the Fullerton recall election, said he was seeking accountability for Kelly Thomas' death.
 The city's other two council members did not face a recall.